omunizb/XOR-DNA-R/README.md

 #> [1] "CGTGTCGAATGTC"
 ```

-Finally, there are also functions proveded in the package that encable
+Finally, there are also functions proveded in the package that enable
 the conversion from binary to quaternary DNA code, and vice versa.